timescale/docs/promscale/monitoring-promscale.md

 when something doesn't work as expected in Promscale.

 [Here](promscale-alerting-rules) are the alerting rules for Promscale.
-These alerting rules should be configured on Prometheus end to evaluate the alerting rules.
+These alerting rules should be configured on the Prometheus end to evaluate the alerting rules.

 ## Runbooks